 For further details on the metadata contained within each of the above sections, see one of the following:

 A set of environment variables is also available during the build process.
 See Environment variables that Snapcraft exposes for further details.

 Additionally, see Snapcraft.yaml reference for a complete overview of the metadata supported by snapcraft.yaml, and Snapcraft advanced grammar to learn how to check for specific conditions for certain YAML keys.

-As the last resort, you may go ahead and check out the schema in the Sanpcraft source tree: snapcraft/snapcraft.json at master · snapcore/snapcraft.
+For the technical definition of the format, the schema for snapcraft.yaml can be found in the Snapcraft source tree: snapcraft/snapcraft.json at master · snapcore/snapcraft.

 Last updated 1 year, 3 months ago.